MartaPleszynska/myblog/_posts/2015-09-20-first-week-in-mayden-academy.md

 Apart from the usual admin stuff, during these five days we have managed to learn about Scrum software development methodology where a team works as an unit to reach a common goal.
 We have set up development environment by installing a bunch o softwares like Homebrew, phpStrom, NPM, Sublime, Atom ( not sure if remebered them all).

+We have been introduced to GitHub which is web-based Git repository hosting service.
+Git is a version control systems which helps to manage changes in documents, programs, files etc.

 tbc